FAQ's - Vertrouwensketen

 Is the Dutch government involved in the Secure Chain as well?

 Primarily, the new approach to releasing and collecting containers is initiated by the port business community, which also bears responsibility for the initiative.
 The Dutch government considers this matter highly important and supports these measures.
-For example, the Dutch and Belgian governments, the municipalities of Rotterdam and Antwerp as well as the managements of the shipping lines MSC, CMA CGM, Maersk, Hapag Lloyd and Seatrade signed the ‘Declaration on the fight against cross-border organised drug crime’ in February 2023.
+For example, the Dutch and Belgian governments, the municipalities of Rotterdam and Antwerp as well as the managements of the shipping lines MSC, CMA CGM, Maersk, Hapag-Lloyd and Seatrade signed the ‘Declaration on the fight against cross-border organised drug crime’ in February 2023.
 This declaration features concrete agreements pertaining to the joint fight against organised crime in the ports of Rotterdam and Antwerp.
-Among other things, this is reflected in the Implementation Agenda for the Port of Rotterdam.
+Among other things, this is reflected in the Port Alliance Rotterdam.

 Organisation

-The Implementation Agenda for the Port of Rotterdam is the working title for a broad public-private partnership in which various government bodies (Police, Public Prosecution Service, Customs, Fiscal Information and Investigation Service, Municipal government, Tax Authorities, Harbor Master of Rotterdam) and private parties (Port of Rotterdam Authority, Deltalinqs and individual companies) have been consolidating all goals and measures aimed at boosting security in the port for several years already.
-The Secure Chain is one of the 22 projects the partnership focuses on.
+The Port Alliance Rotterdam (formerly known as the Implementation Agenda for the Port of Rotterdam) is a broad public-private partnership in which various government bodies (Police, Public Prosecution Service, Customs, Fiscal Information and Investigation Service, Municipal government, Tax Authorities, Harbor Master of Rotterdam, Risk Information and Expertise Centre) and private parties (Port of Rotterdam Authority, Deltalinqs) have been consolidating all goals and measures aimed at boosting security in the port for several years already.
+The Secure Chain is one of the many projects the partnership focuses on.

 Participation